nmccrory/ops-docs/lets_encrypt.md

   url: https://www.careincommon.com
 ```

-Now that all of our URLs match, we can run this job: [opd-deploy-by-url](https://leroy.nmdev.us/job/ops-deploy-by-url/) with Environment = production and  Client = the client's secret name
+Now that all of our URLs match, we can run this job: [opd-deploy-by-url](https://leroy.nmdev.us/job/ops-deploy-by-url/) with Environment = production and  Client = the client's project name (e.g. cic for careincommon.com).

-Go back to Domain/DNS Management and use the "Verifying the entry at the proxy layer" step to setup /etc/hosts to have the domain point to us
+Go back to [Domain/DNS Management]() and use the "Verifying the entry at the proxy layer" step to setup /etc/hosts to have the domain point to us:

 `54.149.1.10 www.careincommon.com careincommon.com`

 If you visit the site URL right now, you should still see the old site.

 If a 403 message is showing, you've done something wrong.
 Check the output of the proxy job you ran and see if there are any hints there.

 DNS record changes are semi-unpredictable in their propagation patterns.
 We have a hard time telling a client exactly when their site will go live.
 By using this redirect strategy, we not only have the ability to apply for a certificate when we need to, but we also have direct control of when their site goes live.

-Once the DNS repointing is complete (confirmed by running [ops-verify-dns](https://leroy.nmdev.us/job/ops-verify-dns)), you can delete the entire upstream entry you created in the proxy layer (in this case, the cic section) and proceed on with the Getting the Certificate section.
+Once the DNS repointing is complete (confirmed by running [ops-verify-dns](https://leroy.nmdev.us/job/ops-verify-dns)), you are done setting up your 'catcher's mitt'.

 The client MUST have their DNS pointed at us before starting the next section.
-If it is not pointed at us, the certificate request will fail.
+If it is not pointed at us, the Let's Encrypt certificate validation request will fail.

-## Getting the Certificate
+### Getting the Certificate
 If the client is launching their site to a brand new URL and there is no current site, then this is the section for you!
 Make sure the client has pointed their domain at our stack.

+If you had to setup a redirect/new upstream above, make sure to delete the entire application block you created in the previous section.

 Create the production proxy entry.
 Set ssl_force = True, and leave SSL undefined.

 ```
 production:
   webcluster01: